eth-educators/eth-docker-docs/website/docs/Usage/PrysmWeb.md

 # Import keys

-Assuming you have some `keystore-m` JSON files from `./ethd cmd run --rm deposit-cli-new --eth1_withdrawal_address YOURHARDWAREWALLETADDRESS` or some other way of creating Launchpad compatible keys, click on "Create a Wallet".
+Assuming you have some `keystore-m` JSON files from `./ethd cmd run --rm deposit-cli-new --execution_address YOURHARDWAREWALLETADDRESS` or some other way of creating Launchpad compatible keys, click on "Create a Wallet".

 > These files are in `.eth/validator_keys` if you used the `deposit-cli` workflow.
 You'll want to move them to the machine you are running the browser on.